Retired Military Pay Cola CapsUpdated: May 31, 2020

 - Chapter 61 retired pay or for certain survivors’ benefits

-- Survivors of retirees under age 62 (reduced annuity until the retiree would have reached age 62, full annual COLA is restored at that point)
+- Survivors of retirees under age 62 (reduced annuity until the retiree has reached age 62, the full annual COLA is restored at that point)

 Future Changes to Cola Caps

-The COLA caps to military retirees came up quickly during budget negotiations and there was little time for congressional education on the impact or for military associations to form opposition against these cuts.
-These conversations are happening now and with the implementation date in 2015 there is time to amend the act prior to implementation.
+The COLA caps for military retirees came up quickly during budget negotiations, and there was little time for congressional education on the impact or for military associations to form an opposition against these cuts.
+These conversations are happening now, and with the implementation date in 2015, there is time to amend the act before implementation.
 A positive sign is that both Defense Secretary Chuck Hagel and Rep. Paul Ryan (R-Wis.), chairman of the House Budget Committee, have acknowledged service members retired on medical disability should have been exempt.

 Military Officers Association of America (MOAA) Assessment:

-- Servicemembers who retire at the 20 year point will feel the full negative financial impact of the provision by experiencing a near 20 percent reduction in their retired pay by the time they reach age 62.
+- Servicemembers who retire at the 20-year point will feel the full negative financial impact of the provision by experiencing a nearly 20 percent reduction in their retired pay by the time they reach age 62.